How to properly plan a beautiful yet well-functioning kitchen

 Any kitchen design that includes an island must allow for at least 42 inches of space around it.

-In order for a kitchen to function properly it must be well lit; that means layering and blending four different types of light: task, ambient,
+In order for a kitchen to function properly it must be well lit; that means layering and blending four different types of lighting: task, ambient,

-accent and decorative, says Randall Whitehead, A single light source can not provide all the necessary light for a kitchen.
+accent and decorative, says Randall Whitehead, the world renowned lighting designer.
+A single light source cannot provide all the necessary light for a kitchen.